Paquito Diaz: Early life and career

-Later life and death

 After suffering from hypertension, which at one time left him comatose, he had to sell the family house and lot including his car.
-His vision was impaired for the same health reasons.
-He was diagnosed with pneumonia and sepsis.

-He suffered a hemorrhagic stroke in 2002 and died on March 3, 2011, at the age of 78, due to complications from pneumonia.

 Personal life

-His father was a Mexican American.
+His father was a son of Mexican American soldier who was stationed in the Philippines.
 His brother Romy was also an actor, as well as his wife (Nena) and children (Joko and Cheska) who are also actors.
-Before Diaz became an actor, he was a basketball player with the Ateneo Blue Eagles from 1955 to 1956 and FEU-D Baby Tamaraws.
+Before Diaz became an actor, he was a basketball player with the Ateneo Blue Eagles for college from 1955 to 1956 and the FEU Baby Tamaraws (forerunner of the modern-day FEU-D Baby Tamaraws) for high school.

+Death

+Diaz's grave in Manila Memorial Park – Sucat.

+His vision was impaired for the same health reasons.
+In 2002, Diaz suffered a stroke that caused his health to deteriorate.
+He was previously been diagnosed of pneumonia and sepsis.
+On March 3, 2011, Diaz died due to complications of pneumonia.
+He was 78 years old.